jkrumbiegel/cormullion.github.io/pages/2020-07-26-JuliaMono.md

 (There are also versions of two of the fonts with “Latin” in the name: these are stripped down versions supporting just the basic MacRoman/Windows1252 “Latin” character sets, intended for use as place-holders, of interest mainly if you want to have more control over font loading times in web browser-based applications.)

-In the hands of a virtuoso (such as Dr Zygmunt Szpak, the author of the following code fragment[^zscode]), the range of available Unicode characters can be quite expressive:
+In the hands of a virtuoso (such as Dr Zygmunt Szpak, the author of the following Julia code fragment[^zscode]), the range of available Unicode characters can be quite expressive:

 ```
 function T(𝛉::AbstractArray,